-FromSoftware has finally confirmed the Elden Ring release date which means console and Windows PC players are thinking about putting in a pre-order.
+FromSoftware’s finally confirmed the Elden Ring release date which means Xbox, PlayStation, and Windows PC owners are thinking pre-ordering the game.
 While there are some great reasons to buy Elden Ring now, there are some great reasons to put your wallet away and wait.

 Elden Ring is headed to PlayStation 5, PlayStation 4, Xbox Series X, Xbox Series S, Xbox One, and PC via Steam.
 The game’s current release date is January 21st, 2022 though there’s always a chance it gets pushed back.

 The game supports Smart Delivery on Microsoft’s Xbox consoles as well as a free upgrade to the PS5 version for players who purchase the PS4 version of the game.